A Patient’s Guide To Breast Implants

 Schedule a Consultation

-To learn more about Breast Augmentation Procedures, implant types, and implant placements, contact my practice to Schedule a Consultation at one of my three locations in the Washington D.C. area.
-Dr. Tattelbaum serves patients in three locations including Maryland, North Virginia and Washington D.C. patients.
+To learn more about breast augmentation procedures, implant types, and implant placements, contact my practice to schedule a consultation at one of my three locations, covering patients in Maryland, North Virginia and Washington DC.
 With years of experience, we can create your ideal breasts.
-Call now for a breast implant surgery consultation: 301-656-6398.
+Call now for a consultation: 301-656-6398.

 March 15, 2022 9:42 am